Jareechang/lambda-process-cw-logs/README.md

 Create a function to process Cloudwatch logs streams to detect errors.

 🚧 This is a work in progress.
-More instructions to come.

 ## Contents